We’re taking a step back to look at some of the best cards from the 1978 Topps Baseball set.

 Of course, it’s worth mentioning that there’s a major drop-off in values when it comes to anything under gem mint grades.
 This means that it’s relatively easy to build a complete set of 1978 Topps baseball cards, as long as you don’t mind sticking to slightly less impressive versions.

-From an investment standpoint, any gem mint card from the set is fairly valuable and should retain its value over the next decade or so.
+From an investment standpoint, any gem mint card from the set is fairly valuable and should retain its value over the next decade.
 It’s a viable long-term option, as evidenced by the higher prices seen for recent sales of PSA 10 grades.